rmjjjt/futuro_cube_manual/15-shell-commands.md

 # 15 Interactive shell

-When Rubik’s Futuro Cube is connected to Rubik’s Futuro Suite, it is possible to switch to SDK mode and access shell commands.
+When Rubik’s Futuro Cube is connected to PC, it is possible to communicate with the cube using interactive command shell.

-Shell is available for other applications as well, because USB provides **VIRTUAL COM PORT**.
-RFCSuite communicates with the cube using more complicated multiplexed packets.
+Shell can easily accessed from Rubik's Futuro Cube Suite, but is available for other applications as well, beacuse USB communication on cube provides common **VIRTUAL COM PORT**.

 Before accessing the shell from other applications it is recommended to cycle USB to reset communication on character basis.
-Note that in this case, characters are not automatically sent back to the terminal.
+This eventually resets more complex communication scheme   Note that in this case, characters are not automatically sent back to the terminal.
 Use command `echoon` if needed.

 ## Default shell settings

 Anytime USB is plugged into an active port, the cube gets reset to it's default state.
 Unless it is connected to RFC Suite, the charging display is launched.
 If you open a VIRTUAL COM PORT device provided by RFC, you can type commands and receive answers.
 After each reset the shell restarts with these settings:

 | echoing characters on line | **OFF** | toggle it with "**echoon**", "**echoff**" |